GorGoat/GorGoat/README.md

 - 👋 Hi, I’m @GorGoat
-- 👀 I’m interested in FiveM Scripting and Software Scripting
+- 👀 I’m interested in Software/Hacks/FiveM/EthicalHacking/KaliLinux
-- 🌱 I’m currently learning how to make hacks for Fortnite and Cs:Go
+- 🌱 I’m currently learning C#, Py, Java, Lua
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me </>Gor#0001

 <!---
 GorGoat/GorGoat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.